ovats/GustavoMuniz/README.md

 My journey includes also learning Apache Kafka, in particular I like courses from Stephane Maarek, awesome teacher!

-I love to help people, send me a message!
+What can you find in this repository?

+I always to try new libraries, new frameworks, new languages.
+Everytime I try something new I try to upload it here.
+You will find projects related to:

+- Play Framework
+- Akka Http
+- Akka Streams
+- libraries like Pureconfig, Tapir

   ---
-Learning plans for 2022:
+Learning plan for 2022:

 - learn Scala 3
 - learn Elixir
 - learn Node.js
 - learn Pyhton

-Also I'm very interested in Big Data and Data Science.
+But that's not all!
+I'm very interested in Big Data and Data Science, I wish I could have more time for learning!

+I love to help people, send me a message!

   ---